-The Notes described above are exclusively the Company's obligations and are not guaranteed by any of our operating subsidiaries or VIE.
-A substantial portion of our consolidated assets are held by, and a substantial portion of our business is conducted through, our subsidiaries and VIE.
-Accordingly, the Company's ability to service our debt, including the Notes and any additional notes to be issued as contemplated by the RSA, depends on the results of operations of our subsidiaries and VIE and upon the ability of such subsidiaries or VIE to provide the Company with cash, whether in the form of dividends, loans, service fees or otherwise, to pay amounts due on the Company's obligations, including the Notes and any additional notes to be issued as contemplated by the RSA.
-Our subsidiaries and VIE are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the notes or to make any funds available for that purpose.
-In addition, dividends, loans, service fees or other distributions to us from such subsidiaries or VIE may be subject to regulatory contractual and other restrictions and are subject to other business considerations.
+Indenture", together with the Base Indenture, the "New Notes Indenture").
+The forms of Base Indenture and Series B Supplemental Indenture were filed as Exhibit T3C-1 and Exhibit T3C-3, respectively, to our application for qualification of trust indentures on Form T-3 (File Number 022-29096), as amended, initially filed with the Securities and Exchange Commission on January 18, 2022.
+The New Notes are exclusively the Company's obligations guaranteed by Company's Offshore Subsidiaries (as defined in the New Notes Indenture).
+However, the New Notes are not guaranteed by any of our operating subsidiaries or VIE.
+A substantial portion of our consolidated assets are held by, and a substantial portion of our business is conducted through, our operating subsidiaries and VIE.
+Accordingly, the Company's ability to service our debt, including the New Notes, depends on the results of operations of our operating subsidiaries and VIE and upon the ability of such operating subsidiaries or VIE to provide the Company with cash, whether in the form of dividends, loans, service fees or otherwise, to pay amounts due on the Company's obligations, including the New Notes.
+Our operating subsidiaries and VIE are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the New Notes or to make any funds available for that purpose.
+In addition, dividends, loans, service fees or other distributions to us from such operating subsidiaries or VIE may be subject to regulatory contractual and other restrictions and are subject to other business considerations.